How to watch the 2018 Oscars Best Picture nominees online

 Yes.
 You can currently watch five movies without leaving the comfort of your couch.

-“Get Out,” “Darkest Hour,” “Dunkirk,” “Lady Bird” and “Three Billboards Outside Ebbing, Missouri” are all available for purchase through Amazon Video, Google Play, iTunes and YouTube Movies.
+“Call Me By Your Name,” “Darkest Hour,” “Dunkirk,” “Get Out,” “Lady Bird,” The Shape of Water, and “Three Billboards Outside Ebbing, Missouri” are all available for purchase through Amazon Video, Google Play, iTunes and YouTube Movies.

 If you don’t want to own “Dunkirk,” which is up for eight Oscars, you can also rent the movie via those same platforms.